+Telephone Number: +632 82431741

-Telephone Number: +63 2 2431741 Corporate Website: www.fruitasholdings.com
+Corporate Website: www.fruitasholdings.com

-This Prospectus relates to the offer and sale of $[533,660,000]^1$ new common shares by way of primary offer (the "Firm Shares"), with a par value of P0.10 per share of Fruitas Holdings, Inc., a corporation organized under Philippine law ("Fruitas Holdings", "Company", "we", "us", or "our") as further described below.
+This Prospectus relates to the offer and sale of 533,660,000 new common shares by way of primary offer (the "Firm Shares"), with a par value of ₱0.10 per share of Fruitas Holdings, Inc., a corporation organized under Philippine law ("Fruitas Holdings", "Company", "we", "us", or "our") as further described below.

-The Firm Shares shall be offered at a price of up to ₱1.99 per Share (the "Offer Price").
-The determination of the Offer Price is described on page [35] of this Prospectus and was based on a book-building process and discussion between us, BDO Capital & Investment Corporation ("BDO Capital") and First Metro Investment Corporation ("First Metro", and together with BDO Capital, the "Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters").
-A total of [up to] [2,133,680,000] shares will be outstanding after the Offer (as defined below).
-The Offer Shares (as defined below) will represent approximately [28.21]% of the issued and outstanding capital stock of our Company after completion of the Offer.
+The Firm Shares shall be offered at a price of ₱1.68 per Share (the "Offer Price").
+The determination of the Offer Price is described on page 39 of this Prospectus and was based on a book-building process and discussion between us, BDO Capital & Investment Corporation ("BDO Capital") and First Metro Investment Corporation ("First Metro"), collectively referred to as the "Joint Issue Managers, Joint Bookrunners, and Joint Lead Underwriters".
+A total of 2,133,680,000 shares will be outstanding after the Offer (as defined below).
+The Offer Shares (as defined below) will represent approximately 28.21% of the issued and outstanding capital stock of our Company after completion of the Offer.